NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/primer-raster-r/Introduction-to-Raster-Data-In-R/Introduction-to-Raster-Data-In-R.md

     # Second, plot w/ no legend
     plot(DEM, col=col, breaks=brk, main="DEM with a Custom (but flipped) Legend", legend = FALSE)

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'plot': object 'DEM' not found

     # Third, turn xpd back on to force the legend to fit next to the plot.
     par(xpd = TRUE)